nafsilabs/massa-dart/lib/src/grpc/readme.md

 First activate the plugin by running this command `dart pub global activate protoc_plugin`

-Run the following command to generate the grpc codes
+Run the following command to generate the grpc codes.
+Make sure that the lib/src/grpc/generated folder is created and is empty.
 ```
 protoc \
   ../massa-proto/proto/**/*.proto \